 What is a life insurance rate class and why is it so important?

-If you’re trying to determine how much your life insurance coverage will cost, you may have come across the term “rate class or health ratings.”
+If you’re trying to determine how much your life insurance coverage will cost, you may have come across the term ” life insurance rate class or health ratings.”

-Just exactly what is a rate class?
-The short answer is that it is a way of coming up with how much risk an applicant for coverage will pose to an insurance company, and in turn, how much to charge in premium.
+A life insurance rate class is that it is a way of coming up with how much risk an applicant for coverage will pose to an insurance company, and in turn, how much to charge in premium.